HLTH 3015 Resistance Training and Physiology

 Coordinator Paul Marshall Opens in new window

-Description In 2016, this unit is replaced by 401148 - Strength and Conditioning.
+Description In 2016, this subject is replaced by 401148 - Strength and Conditioning.
 Resistance Training and Physiology presents the growing body of research evidence supporting specific methods of resistance exercise and training, as well as the role of resistance exercise in disease prevention and health promotion.
 Students gain an increased understanding of the energetics and physiology of resistance exercise by also completing laboratories focussed on the research of important applied concepts in resistance exercise and training.
 Students also experience resistance training.

 School Health Sciences